Feeds must be provided to Google on a regular basis for the data to be directly shown on Google. The following feeds are needed.

 In each feed, include metadata that instructs Google on how to interpret it.

-To determine the size of the feeds and frequency of delivery, use the following guidelines (a feed can be constituted of multiple files called "shards"):
+To determine the size of the feeds, use the following guidelines (a feed can be constituted of multiple files called"shards"):

 - Suggested feed sharding:

 - Availability feed : less than 20 shards

 - Size of feed files and sharding:

 - Keep shard file size below 200 MB (after compression).
 Use multiple shards if needed.

 - Individual records sent in one shard don't need to be sent in the same shard in future feeds.